 Very few waterbirds were present.
 Access to this estuary for waterbird counting is restricted due to the low water levels.
 No existing or past waterbird counts exist for this estuary in the Coordinated Waterbird Counts (CWAC) database.
 The high turbidity due to mine siltation would be highly negative for visual piscivorous waterbird species and also likely highly negative for invertebrate feeders if the substrate is smothered by this silt.
-See Appendix D for a summary of bird species observed during the trip.

-- Mouth Closed. - Declining further in condition. - Very little flow reaches the estuary. - Only small stagnant pools were observed in the mouth area.
-Very high turbidity was observed in the middle and upper reaches linked to possible upstream slimes dam input and contamination to be confirmed with satellite imagery. - This said, a total of 18 species of fish were sampled and compares well with previous studies. - The relatively low species count in this and earlier studies are typical of a predominantly closed estuary.
+- Mouth Closed.

+- Declining further in condition.

+- Very little flow reaches the estuary.

+- Only small stagnant pools were observed in the mouth area.
+Very high turbidity was observed in the middle and upper reaches linked to possible upstream slimes dam input and contamination - to be confirmed with satellite imagery. - This said, a total of 18 species of fish were sampled and compares well with previous studies. - The relatively low species count in this and earlier studies are typical of a predominantly closed estuary.
 Very few waterbirds were present. - The high turbidity due to mine siltation is highly negative for visual piscivorous waterbird species and also likely highly negative for invertebrate feeders if the substrate is smothered by this silt.